ONE DAY IN TAKAYAMA, JAPAN

 My Couchsurfing Experience

 Back in 2012, I did Couchsurfing for about half of the time in Toronto.
-It’s a worldwide online community, where you can sign up to stay at local people’s homes at no charge.
+It’s a worldwide online community where you can sign up to stay at local people’s homes at no charge.

 Back in 2012, it was free to use the Couchsurfing website, but since May 2020, members in most developed countries, including Canada, have to pay a monthly fee of US$ 2.39 or US$ 14.29 for a whole year.

-Where to Eat & Drink
+Where to Eat & Drink in Toronto

 Toronto is a great place to visit if you’re vegan or vegetarian, as it has 100+ veggie restaurants!